owen-stud123/Weather-Travel-Planner/README.md

-# Air Quality and Weather Dashboard
+# Weather & Travel Planner

  This application provides real-time weather information for a specified location.